Jason Locasale

 Jason W. Locasale is an American scientist and university professor.
 His focus is on metabolism.

 Education

 Locasale graduated summa cum laude from Rutgers University with a dual degree in Chemistry and Physics.
 While completing his undergraduate degree, he received initial training in research in biochemistry and structural biology under Helen Berman.
 He earned a Ph.D. from the Massachusetts Institute of Technology.
 He went on to complete a postdoctoral fellowship at Harvard Medical School under Lewis C. Cantley.

-He is currently an associate professor with tenure at Duke University School of Medicine.
+He was an associate professor with tenure until 2024 at Duke University School of Medicine.

 Research

 Locasale has pioneered the use of methods to study metabolism using primarily liquid chromatography-mass spectrometry (LC-MS), in particular having developed methods to gain insights into numerous biological processes at once.
 He has made contributions to understanding the role of serine synthesis and one carbon metabolism in cancers, defining the quantitative, mechanistic principles of the Warburg Effect and altered glucose metabolism in cancer, and the role of metabolism in mediating chromatin status and epigenetics.
 His recent work which has gained widespread public attention has focused on the effects on dietary methionine restriction and diet in general as a therapeutic approach to extend lifespan and shape tumor response to therapy.

 His research approaches integrate computational modeling, cell biology, mouse models, and genetic and biochemical experimentation to understand metabolic processes and their contribution to health.
 Currently, his research is in three interconnected areas: (1) Quantitative biology of metabolism, (2) Dietary interventions and metabolic therapeutics in health and cancer, and (3) The mechanistic basis between the interaction of metabolism and epigenetics.